josephEstores/RickAndMortyApp/README.md

    npm install
    ```

-3. Setup Android device or virtual emulator in Android Studio
+3. Setup Android (or iOS) device or virtual emulator in Android Studio (or Xcode for iOS)

 ---